-POSITION DESCRIPTION: The Department of Biological Sciences at the University of Texas at El Paso invites applications for a tenure-track assistant professor position in the field of neuroscience.
-The anticipated appointment date is Fall 2019.
+POSITION DESCRIPTION: The Department of Biological Sciences at the University of Texas at El Paso invites applications for a tenure-track Assistant Professor position in the field of neuroscience.
+The anticipated appointment date is Spring, Summer or Fall 2020.
 The successful candidate is expected to establish an extramurally funded research program, to teach and mentor undergraduate and graduate students, and to participate in departmental service.
 The Department of Biological Sciences offers two Ph.D. tracks (Bioscience and Ecology/Evolution) and has faculty that contribute to the NIH-funded Border Biomedical Research Center.
 The department boasts multiple state-of-the-art core facilities with full-time staff and BSL3/ABSL3 facilities.
-The core facilities include those focused on mass spectrometry, genomics, tissue culture and high-throughput drug screening, confocal microscopy, and bioinformatics and biostatistics.
-Neuroscience faculty maintain strong collaborative and programmatic ties with several other departments, including Psychology, Kinesiology, Physics, Chemistry, and Computer Science.
-Outstanding qualified applicants in all areas of neuroscience are strongly encouraged to apply, but special consideration will be given to candidates who utilize electrophysiological, opto-/chemogenetic, behavioral, and/or functional imaging approaches in their research.
-Teaching experience is preferred, but not required.
+The core facilities include those focused on mass spectrometry, genomics, tissue culture and high-throughput drug screening, confocal microscopy, bioinformatics and biostatistics.
+Neuroscience faculty maintain strong collaborative and programmatic ties with several other departments, including Psychology, Pharmacy, Physics, Chemistry, and Computer Science.
 Applicants are encouraged to visit https://www.utep.edu/science/biology/index.html to see current areas of research.

 ABOUT UTEP: Located in one of the largest binational communities in the world, The University of Texas at El Paso is unique among research institutions.
 UTEP enrolls more than 25,000 students, most of whom are Hispanic.
 The Brookings Institution in 2017 ranked UTEP as the No. 1 leader in equal access to higher education, based on a combination of research productivity and student social mobility.
-The University has annual research expenditures of $95 million, maintains an operating budget of $500 million and employs approximately 4,000 people.
-With 172 bachelor’s, master’s and doctoral degree programs available in eight colleges and schools, UTEP is the first national research university serving a 21st century student demographic.
+The University has annual research expenditures of $91 million, maintains an operating budget of $450 million, employs approximately 4,000 people and was recently recognized as a Carnegie R1 research institution.
+With 170 bachelor’s, master’s and doctoral degree programs available in ten colleges and schools, UTEP is the first national research university serving a 21st century student demographic.

-ABOUT EL PASO: Set against the backdrop of the Franklin Mountains in the Chihuahuan Desert, The University of Texas at El Paso is located along the U.S.–Mexico border in one of the largest binational communities in the world.
+ABOUT EL PASO: Set against the backdrop of the Franklin Mountains in the Chihuahuan Desert, The University of Texas at El Paso is located along the U.S.–Mexico border.
 El Paso is a highly livable, bicultural community of almost 700,000 people that offers affordable homes and attractive neighborhoods.
-It is among the safest large U.S. cities.
-El Paso experiences more than 300 days of sunshine annually, and residents enjoy outdoor activities year-round.
+It has been repeatedly named among the safest large U.S. cities.
+El Paso experiences more than 300 days of sunshine annually and residents enjoy outdoor activities year-round.
 The City of El Paso is adjacent to the state of New Mexico and the country of Mexico, making it an ideal venue for academic programs and research studies on topics of national interest, such as bilingual education/language acquisition, border environment and immigration, environmental sustainability and infrastructure, health disparities, and international trade and commerce.